 - Vegetable or canola oil, for greasing

 Preheat oven to 225°F (110°C).
 Very lightly grease 2 rimmed baking sheets with oil, then scatter grapes all over.
-Bake, checking periodically for doneness, until grapes are nicely shriveled and semi-dried but still slightly plump, about 4 hours.
+Bake, checking periodically for doneness, until grapes are nicely shriveled and semi-dried but still slightly plump, about 4 hours (see note).
 (The exact time will depend on your grapes, your oven, and your preferred degree of dryness.)
 Let cool.
 Use a thin metal spatula to free any grapes that are stuck to the baking sheet.

 The dried grapes can be refrigerated in a sealed container for about 3 weeks.
 (How long they keep will also depend on their degree of dryness; drier grapes will keep longer.)